 Tales of Our Lives: Reflection Pond

-My father was a talented musician.
-In this story, I find an echo of his life during a concert by the Marine Corp Band.
+I find an echo of my father’s music during a concert by the Marine Corp Band.

 The Music Issue of The Indiana Voice Journal, March 1, 2016